Halfwitz/portfolio-site/dayplanner.md

    <h4>Artifact Description</h4>

-   <p>The artifact I’ve enhanced is Day Planner,  a JavaFX GUI application created from modifications to an original project made as part of my coursework for CS320: Software Testing, Automation, and QA.
-The original project was a basic service management system for different object types–Contact, Task, and Appointment with Cread, Read, Update, and Delete operations with input validation based on object attribute constraints.
+   <p>The artifact I’ve enhanced is <i>Day Planner</i>, a JavaFX GUI application created from modifications to an original project made as part of my coursework for CS320: Software Testing, Automation, and QA.
+The original project was a basic service management system for different object types–<code>Contact</code>, <code>Task</code>, and <code>Appointment</code> with Create, Read, Update, and Delete operations with input validation based on object attribute constraints.
 It also included extensive JUnit testing with 120 tests to ensure the reliability of its functionality.
    My enhancement transforms the original project into a fully functional user-facing application by adding a GUI built with JavaFX that allows users to interact with the system.
 This GUI includes separated screens for managing Contacts, Tasks, and Appointments, featuring editable data tables and persistent data storage through CSV files, improving the system’s usability and testing capabilities.</p>

    <h4>Justification of Enhancements</h4>